prof-rossetti/products-api-flask/CONTRIBUTING.md

 pipenv shell
 ```

-## Setup
+## Setup (CSV Version Only)

-Before you run this application for the first time (and anytime you want to clear all records from the database), reset the database:
+Before you run this application for the first time (and anytime you want to clear all records from the CSV file), reset the it:

 ```sh
 FLASK_ENV=development python3 products_api/reset.py
 ```

-Optionally populate, or "seed", the database with the default records:
+Optionally populate, or "seed", the file with the default records:

 ```sh
 FLASK_ENV=development python3 products_api/seed.py